Skip to Content

 Browse and register for related classes.

-type that causes strep throat infection.)
-Without knowing it, a woman who has
+type that causes strep throat.)
+But a woman who has

-group B streptococcus bacteria in her vagina can pass the infection to her baby
+group B strep in her vagina can pass it to her baby

 during vaginal birth.
-The baby can then develop an infection of the tissues
+The baby can then get an infection of the tissues

 Late in your third trimester, your doctor is likely to

-factors for the infection.
-If you test positive, if you have certain risk factors for group B strep, or if for some reason you
+check you for group B strep.
+If you test positive, you will get antibiotics during labor.
+You will also get them if you have certain risk factors for group B strep or if you

 American College of Obstetricians and Gynecologists (2011).
 Prevention of early onset group B streptococcal disease in newborns.
 ACOG Committee Opinion No. 485.
 Obstetrics and Gynecology, 117(4): 1019–1027.